-Roll Forward - A change was made in the measurement date of the total pension liability for the 2018 measurement year.
-The actuarial valuation was performed as of August 31, 2018.
-Update procedures were used to roll forward the total pension liability to August 31, 2019.
-This is the first year using the roll forward procedures.
+Roll Forward - A change was made in the measurement date of the total pension liability for the 2020 measurement year.
+The actuarial valuation was performed as of August 31, 2019.
+Update procedures were used to roll forward the total pension liability to August 31, 2020.